Travel Automation Services Limited Retirement Benefits Scheme

 - The Trustees recognise the risks that may arise from the lack of diversification of investments.
 Subject to managing the risk from a mismatch of assets and liabilities, the Trustees aim to ensure the asset allocation strategy in place results in an adequately diversified portfolio.
 Due to the size of the Scheme’s assets and recognising the need to diversify, investment exposure is obtained via pooled vehicles.

-- The documents governing the managers’ appointment include a number of guidelines which, among other things, are designed to ensure that only suitable investments are held by the Scheme.
+- The documents governing the managers’ appointment include a number of guidelines which, among other things, are designed to ensure that only suitable investments are held by the Scheme, consistent with the investment strategy and policies.

 - The Trustees recognise that, where appropriate, the use of active management involves a risk that the assets do not achieve the expected return.
 However, they believe this risk can be outweighed by the potential gains from successful active management, in particular in regions or asset classes where this potential is greater than others.
 Therefore, the Scheme’s assets are managed through a mixture of active and passive management which may be adjusted from time to time.